Hohokam

-Hohokam was a culture in the North American Southwest in what is now part of south-central Arizona, United States, and Sonora, Mexico.
+Hohokam was a culture in the North American Southwest in part of south-central Arizona, United States, and Sonora, Mexico.
 It existed between 300 and 1500 CE, with cultural precursors possibly as early as 300 BCE.
 Archaeologists disagree about whether communities that practiced the culture were related or politically united.
 According to local oral tradition, Hohokam societies may be the ancestors of the historic Akimel and Tohono Oʼodham in Southern Arizona.

-The origin of the culture is debated.
-Most archaeologists either argue it emerged locally or in Mesoamerica, but it was also influenced by the Northern Pueblo culture.
+The origin of the culture is uncertain.
+Most archaeologists think it emerged locally or in Mesoamerica, but it was also influenced by the Northern Pueblo culture.
 Hohokam settlements were located on trade routes that extended past the Hohokam area, as far east as the Great Plains and west to the Pacific coast.
 Hohokam societies received a remarkable amount of immigration.
 Some communities established significant markets, such as that in Snaketown.
 The harshness of the Sonoran Desert may have been the most influential factor on the society.
 Despite cultural exchange at trade centers, self-sufficiency and local resources were emphasized.

-In modern-day Phoenix, the Hohokam are recognized for their large-scale irrigation networks.
+In modern Phoenix, the Hohokam are recognized for their large-scale irrigation networks.
 Their canal network in the Phoenix metropolitan area was the most complex in the pre-contact Western Hemisphere.
 A portion of the ancient canals has been renovated for the Salt River Project and helps to supply the city's water.
-The original canals were dirt ditches and required routine maintenance; those currently in use are lined with concrete.
+The original canals were dirt ditches and required routine maintenance; those still in use are lined with concrete.
 When Hohokam society collapsed, the dirt canals fell into disrepair.
 European-American settlers later infilled some canals, while others renovated, as with the Mormon pioneers settling the Lehi area of Mesa near Red Mountain.

 According to the National Park Service, the word Hohokam is borrowed from the O'odham language, and is used by archaeologists to identify groups of people who lived in the Sonoran Desert.
 Other archaeologists prefer to identify ancient Arizona as part of the Oasisamerica tradition and instead call Hohokam the Oasisamericans.
 Nevertheless, Hohokam are one of the four major cultures of the American Southwest and Northern Mexico, according to Southwestern archaeology.

 There are several official spelling variants for the name, including Hobokam, Huhugam, and Huhukam.
 The spellings are commonly thought to be interchangeable, but they have different meanings.
 In the 1930s, archaeologist Harold S. Gladwin differentiated Hohokam culture from others in the region.
 He applied the existing O'odham term for the culture, huhu-kam, in its common mistranslation as "all used up" or "those who are gone", to classify the remains that he was excavating in the Lower Gila Valley.
 Similarly, in the 1970s, archaeologist Hardy translated the O'odham word huhugam to mean "that which has perished."
 However, huhugam refers to past human life and not to objects such as ruins.
 Therefore, the archaeological term Hohokam should not be confused with huhugam, the reverence of ancestors and descendants.